Profile

 To support himself, Muata landed a job as a scientific computer programmer at the Lockheed Missiles and Space Company in Sunnyvale, California.
 In his hunt to find housing, Muata discovered the local apartment owners did not rent to Black people.
 Through the efforts of Peninsula Quakers, he got temporary housing in Los Altos, California.

 While working as a full-time employee at Lockheed and studying as a full-time student at Berkeley, Muata joined the Palo Alto-Stanford branch of the NAACP.
 He served on the housing committee in order to fight for civil rights in Santa Clara County.
 With the help of the NAACP, Muata became the litigant in a case against a Sunnyvale apartment complex.
-Muata's precedent setting case proved that the housing industry was not exempt from a California law that outlawed racial discrimination in businesses.
+Muata''s precedent setting case proved that the housing industry was not exempt from a California law that outlawed racial discrimination in businesses.

 After winning his case in Sunnyvale, Muata dropped out of U.C.
 Berkeley to spend more time on his work for civil rights.
 For seven years he (as president of the Palo Alto-Stanford branch of the NAACP) led a fight for housing and employment rights for Blacks in Santa Clarla County.